faizanfahim/test-repo/README.md

 ## Become an Infranaut 🌌

-Everything to do at InfraCloud is driven by our culture.
-Our four core values are not just words on a web page, but a foundation of the [way Infranauts work and spend time at InfraCloud](https://www.infracloud.io/the-infracloud-way/), proven with the award of “Best places to work on Glassdoor”.
+Our culture drives everything we do at InfraCloud.
+Our four core values are not just words, but a foundation of the [way Infranauts work and spend time at InfraCloud](https://www.infracloud.io/the-infracloud-way/), proven with the award of “Best places to work on Glassdoor” & "Great Place to Work" certification.

 ![Alt text](https://drive.google.com/uc?id=1cOVrJ5rAxRdC5glVohuYqQZXHSpVxYxY)